glowkeeper/reactLecture/presentation/react.md

 + TypeScript extends JavaScript by adding static typing
 + It is a strict syntactical superset of JavaScript
-+ TypeScript transcompiles to JavaScript
++ TypeScript transpiles to JavaScript
-+ TypeScript helps catch errors _at compile time_
++ TypeScript helps catch errors _at compile time_, thus avoiding _runtime_ issues.

 ## Redux